⚡ AI Portfolio Analysis

 Rent vs Buy Calculator

-Compare the true cost of renting versus buying a home over any time horizon
+Compare the true cost of renting versus buying a home over time — factors in equity, appreciation, taxes, maintenance, and opportunity cost of the down payment.

 Rent vs Buy Calculator